msathe-tech/git-cookbook/README.md

 By default it is a `master` branch.

 ### show graph of commits and branches
-`git log --all -decorate --oneline --graph`
+`git log --all --decorate --oneline --graph`

 ### branch
 * Commit: 1